microsoft/dicom-server/docs/development/api-versioning-developers.md

 ### How to increment the version

 1. Add a new controller to hold the endpoints for the new version, and annotate with `[ApiVersion("<desiredVersion>")]`.
 All existing endpoints must get the new version.
-2. Mark the previous version as deprecated (see: [Deprecation](#Deprecation)).
-TODO: should we do this?
-3. Add the new version number to `test/Microsoft.Health.Dicom.Web.Tests.E2E/Rest/VersionAPIData.cs` to test the new endpoints.
+2. Add the new version number to `test/Microsoft.Health.Dicom.Web.Tests.E2E/Rest/VersionAPIData.cs` to test the new endpoints.
-4. Test to verify the breaking changes were not added to the previous version(s).
+3. Test to verify the breaking changes were not added to the previous version(s).

-## Testing for breaking changes

-TODO: Update with procedure on how we decide to test

 ## Deprecation